- Published on

 | Vim users | kubectl.nvim | Never leave your editor |

-The good news?
 A new fork called Freelens has picked up where OpenLens left off.
 But if you want to explore what else is out there, read on.

-Top Alternatives to Lens
+Top alternatives to Lens

 Key Features: